 The Master of Laws program begins with an orientation that introduces graduate students to DePaul's faculty, staff, library, computer and research facilities.
 Students who received legal training outside the United States also will participate in a special course introducing them to the Socratic teaching method, the differences between civil and common law systems, and the foundations of the U.S. legal system.

-To earn the LLM in Taxation, a student must complete 24 semester hours of credit with a minimum cumulative grade point average (GPA) of 2.50.
+To earn the LLM in Taxation, a student must complete 24 semester hours of credit with a minimum cumulative grade point average (GPA) of 2.0.
 A summer term is counted as a semester for this purpose.
-If a student does not meet the degree GPA requirement of 2.50, the student shall earn a Certificate in Taxation if the student completes 18 credit hours with a cumulative GPA of 2.00.
-Students who complete 24 credit hours with a GPA below the 2.50 GPA required to earn the degree will not be permitted to continue taking classes to improve their GPA.
+Students who complete 24 credit hours with a GPA below the 2.0 GPA required to earn the degree will not be permitted to continue taking classes to improve their GPA.
 A student is automatically dismissed if he or she has a cumulative GPA below 2.0 for any three consecutive semesters.

 The LLM program may be completed on either a full- or part-time basis but it must be completed within five years.
 With the exception of students admitted to and enrolled in the joint JD/LLM program, credits earned as part of the JD program do not count toward the LLM degree.